deepsm007/Java-Spring/README.md

 After running the application navigate to the browser and type in the URL: http://localhost:8080/users

-To utilize the REST api you can use POSTMAN for the GET, POST, PUT, DELETE operations.
+To utilize the REST api you can use POSTMAN for the GET, POST, PUT, DELETE operations. user: admin pwd: admin

 ## Dockerfile ##